 * All information on this page has been complied using figures from payscale.com.au and the Australian Government's joboutlook.gov.au - all figures are indications only, and are accurate at time of publication.
 Please do your own research before selecting a course or career.

-Upskilled’s Community Services courses are delivered online, giving you the flexibility to enrol any time of the year and study at your own pace.
+Upskilled’s community services online courses are delivered online, giving you the flexibility to enrol any time of the year and study at your own pace.

-You’ll also learn how to work within a structured Community Services framework and to apply specialist interpersonal and case working skills.
+You’ll also learn how to work within a structured community services framework and to apply specialist interpersonal and case working skills.
 Other skills include working with clients on personal, career, study & employment options and getting information about clients’ abilities and needs.

 You will also potentially be providing resources to assist people, assessing needs in relation to treatment and conducting counselling or assessment interviews.
 Other roles in Community Services might involve helping clients adjust attitudes, expectations and behaviour, and consulting with clients to develop rehabilitation plans.

-Some of our courses will require you to undertake an industry placement that includes both clinical work and fieldwork.
+Some of our community services courses will require you to undertake an industry placement that includes both clinical work and fieldwork.
 This ensures that you not only graduate with a qualification, but with valuable, practical experience and industry contacts to help further bolster your career.